 - Detect single-word keywords that are not branded or not in the official authorized list (this list is automatically updated once a week)

-- Detect if each campaign has at least 2 active ad groups with at least 2 active text ads
+- Detect if each campaign has at least 2 active ad groups with at least 2 active text ads or at least 1 RSA

 - Detect if each account has at least 2 active sitelinks